robbievanleeuwen/section-properties/docs/source/rst/theory.rst

 Plastic Section Moduli
 ^^^^^^^^^^^^^^^^^^^^^^

-For a homogenous section, the plastic centroid can be determined by by finding the intersection of the two lines that evenly divide the cross-sectional area in both the :math:`x` and :math:`y` directions.
+For a homogenous section, the plastic centroid can be determined by finding the intersection of the two lines that evenly divide the cross-sectional area in both the :math:`x` and :math:`y` directions.
 A suitable procedure could not be found in literature and thus an algorithm involving the iterative incrementation of the plastic centroid was developed.
 The algorithm uses